Sazz07/bookoria-client/README.md

 ### 3️⃣ Set Up Environment Variables

-Update the .env file with you can check the .env.example file.
+Update the .env.local file with you can check the .env.example file.

 ### 4️⃣ Start Development Server